 - Log into LGTM Enterprise using their external account.

 - See full data only for the projects that they have permission to access in the external system.

 Alternatively, you may choose to use a basic authorization provider to define a global authorization level for all projects associated with an external system, regardless of the authorizations defined in that system.

 LGTM supports integration with publicly visible repository management systems such as GitHub.com, GitLab.com, and Bitbucket Cloud.
 This allows users to analyze public repositories.
 Creating authentication providers for these systems enables users to log in using an external account.
 You then define the systems as repository providers to enable users to start analyzing repositories.

-If you define a repository provider for a public system like GitHub.com, be aware that, if the Allow adding projects through the frontend option is selected, any user who owns a public project hosted on that system, and can log in to your LGTM Enterprise instance, will be able to add their project and enable pull request integration.
+If you define a repository provider for a public system like GitHub.com, be aware that, if the Allow adding projects through the frontend option is selected, anyone who owns a public project hosted on that system, and can log in to your LGTM Enterprise instance, will be able to add their project and enable automated code review.
 This allows your LGTM Enterprise instance to comment on that public project.
 For more details, see Adding external repository providers.

 LGTM Enterprise supports integration with Subversion and simple Git as repository providers.
 To analyze code in a Subversion repository, or a simple Git repository, you only need to configure a repository provider.
 You do not set up authentication providers for Subversion or Git.

 Subversion provides no efficient way to obtain details of revisions that merge two branches (for details see Merge revisions).
 As a result, LGTM does not attribute any alerts that are found in merge revisions to specific users.
 This ensures that data is accurate.
 The number of unattributed commits is usually low, because Subversion users tend to use many fewer merges than Git users.